sfu-natlang/sfu-natlang.github.io/_posts/2023-03-15-Aditi-Simultaneous-MT.md

 For this week's **online** lab meeting Aditi will present a review of some of the recent approaches on Simultaneous MT.

 Simultaneous Machine Translation defines a task of generating high-quality translation under low latency.
 Existing SiMT methods are divided into fixed (Wait-k, Multi-Path Wait-k, MoE Wait-k) and adaptive policies (MiLk, MMA etc.).
-She will be presenting an overview of the various approaches taken towards this task, and specifically present these 5 papers : has selected three papers to survey from EMNLP:
+She will be presenting an overview of the various approaches taken towards this task, and specifically present these 5 papers :

 1. Ma et al., "[Monotonic Multihead Attention](https://openreview.net/pdf?id=Hyg96gBKPS)", ICLR 2020
 2. Zhang et al., "[Wait-info Policy: Balancing Source and Target at Information Level for Simultaneous Machine Translation](https://arxiv.org/pdf/2210.11220.pdf)", EMNLP 2022